 Anyone who can work but needs support to succeed in the employment market falls under the Inclusive Employment Act.
 This law helps people with occupational disabilities find work, regardless of whether they have full or partial capacity to work.

-The access to work programme is an agreement between the Dutch government and employers to provide a certain percentage of jobs for people with occupational disabilities.
+The access to work programme is an agreement between the Dutch government and employers to provide 125,000 extra jobs for people with occupational disabilities by 2025.
 This offers as many people as possible a fair chance to access work and economic independence.

 UWV manages the access to work register (in Dutch), a database that includes everyone covered by the access to work programme.
 You can check the register to see if an employee or job applicant is listed.
 If so, their employment will count towards the occupational disability employment quota (‘quotum arbeidsbeperkten’).